csc301-2023-fall/project-11-unicef-t/README.md

 ## Description about the project
 Apache Superset is a modern, enterprise-ready business intelligence web application.
 It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.

 Currently, the problem about Apache Superset is that the existing plug-in is that it has limited functionalities and scope, and uses deprecated codes.
+Furthermore, the current country map plugin can only view one country and not the specific areas around that country.

 The application is a plug-in for Superset that helps with data navigation, manipulation, and visualization.
 The aim of this application is to expand on the visualizations and provide a clearer view of any demographic data, enhance the distinction between countries and their boundaries, and offer more options to analyze the data.
+We decided to use mapbox-gl as the map visualization of our choice, as it is able to clearly display our selected country as well as the geographic borders of surrounding countries and areas.
 ​
 ## Key Features

  * Users will get different dimensions on the map.
 Specifically, they will get map visualizations beyond a chloropath.
  * Users will be able to propose population estimates for a selected region, and others can review the said proposal.
+ * Users will be able to view heatmap of whatever dataset for the regions of selected country.
 ​
 ## Instructions